 Keep up-to-date on Empowered Aid news, upcoming events and webinars.

-Empowered Aid’s Online Course to Mitigate SEA Risks in Aid Distributions is now live in Arabic, English, French, and Spanish!
+Empowered Aid’s Online Course to Mitigate SEA Risks in Aid Distributions is now live in Arabic, English, French, Spanish, and Ukrainian!

 Past News and Events

 In March 2023, two Empowered Aid Research Scientists, Amal Hassan and Mathilde Belli, presented on Empowered Aid and the importance of language capacity in humanitarian work when trying to equalize power dynamics for people living through displacement and other emergency contexts.
 This was done in collaboration with Clear Global and Translators without Borders, and a speaker from their team also gave a great presentation on the way word choice needs to be considered when working across languages and cultures, and how this can impact programming and perception of services and power dynamics.

 “Whose voices matter?
 Using participatory, feminist and anthropological approaches to centre power and positionality in research on gender-based violence in emergencies”

 GWI Research Scientist Alina Potts, Empowered Aid Lebanon lead Loujine Fattal and Empowered Aid Uganda former lead Harriet Kolli recently co-authored a paper featured in Global Public Health’s issue on “(Re)imagining Research, Activism, and Rights at the Intersections of Sexuality, Health, and Social Justice.”
 It examines how applying participatory, feminist, and anthropological methods in gender-based violence (GBV) research can hold accountable to both acknowledging and addressing these power disparities, using examples from Empowered Aid.
 The full paper can be read here.